it-dept-cis/Essential-Guide-to-Election-Security/docs/source/maturity/maturity_bp_mapping_L1.rst

 | Cyber Education              | Actions 2 and 3 of :ref:`Building and Managing Staff <managing-staff-maturity-one>`              |
 +------------------------------+--------------------------------------------------------------------------------------------------+

-While the needed effort can vary greatly depending on the size of your office and number of assets (computers, software, etc.), each :doc:`worksheet <../appendices/worksheets>` is built to take no more than four hours the first time around and as little as 15 minutes each subsequent time.
+While effort for each worksheet can vary greatly depending on the size of your office and number of assets (computers, software, etc.), each :doc:`worksheet <../appendices/worksheets>` is built to take no more than four hours the first time around and as little as 15 minutes each subsequent time.
 A suggestion: set aside time to do one a week until you've got them all done; then they're easy to repeat.

 .. _maturity-one-maturity-election-priorities: